stevendesu/minimux/README.md

 implementation.
 This is my attempt to rebuild Redux with absolute minimal functionality and to allow for absolute minimal boilerplate in order to write effective code.

+## Deprecated Features ##

+These are features which are no longer supported and will be removed in the next major version of Minimux.
+If you use any of these features, you may want to modify your code to no longer depend on them.

+**No deprecated features (yet).
+Please check back regularly**

 ## Requirements ##